 Enlarged breasts can occur in a mild, moderate or severe form.
 Women suffering from a mild form will have more than 300 gm increase and women with a moderate form a 300-800 gm increase.
 Those with a severe case of enlarged breasts will have more than 800 gm.

-Which Treatments Are Used for Enlarged Breasts?
+Which Treatments Are Common For Enlarged Breasts?

 The breast reduction is one of the most common surgical treatments to be used for enlarged breasts.
 However, breast reduction is not the only path patients can take towards a smaller cup size.

 Patients struggling with headaches, back pain, neck pain and shoulder pain caused by enlarged breasts often need additional physical therapy to reduce their symptoms.
-Therefore, a special exercise program after the procedure may be a recommended.
+Therefore, a special exercise program after the procedure may be recommended.
 That being said, it is important not to do any strenuous activities that could affect the recovery process.
 Therefore, always follow the guidelines provided by you by the medical team at the Dr Lanzer Clinic.

-What Is Done During a Breast Reduction?
+What Is Done During A Breast Reduction?

 The breast reduction includes the cutting and removal of excess tissues.
 These can be glandular tissues, adipose tissues and skin.
-The amount of these tissues that will be removed during the procedure will be dependent on the aesthetic results the patient wishes to obtain.
+The amount of these issues that will be removed during the procedure will be dependent on the aesthetic results the patient wishes to obtain.

-Can I Still Breastfeed After a Breast Reduction?
+Can I Still Breastfeed After A Breast Reduction?

 Even though the surgeon tries to maintain the functionality of the breast, breast reduction procedures may cause certain difficulties for women who want to breastfeed.
 Before the procedure takes place, the medical team will inform the patient about possible complications a breast reduction could cause for breastfeeding.
-It is important for each patient to take this information into account before considering a procedure such as breast reduction or breast augmentation, considering breast augmentation can also cause certain difficulties for breastfeeding.
+It is important for each patient to take this information into account before considering a procedure such as a breast reduction or breast augmentation, considering breast augmentation can also cause certain difficulties for breastfeeding.